Code-Institute-Submissions/Henri1979-MilestoneProject1/README.md

 For any scenarios that have not been automated, test the user stories manually and provide as much detail as is relevant.
 A particularly useful form for describing your testing process is via scenarios, such as:

 1. Contact form:
-    1. Go to the "Contact Us" page
+    1. Go to the "Membership page and Registration form"

     2. Try to submit the empty form and verify that an error message about the required fields appears

+    works as intended

     3. Try to submit the form with an invalid email address and verify that a relevant error message appears

+    works as intended

     4. Try to submit the form with all inputs valid and verify that a success message appears.

+    works like it should

-In addition, you should mention in this section how your project looks and works on different browsers and screen sizes.
+-In addition, you should mention in this section how your project looks and works on different browsers and screen sizes.

+I tested the webpage on a iphone 6 ,galaxy 10 , ipad , laptop and a desktop all worked as intended

+I also did a test in different browsers such as

+Google chrome

+Firefox

+Edge

-You should also mention in this section any interesting bugs or problems you discovered during your testing, even if you haven't addressed them yet.
+- You should also mention in this section any interesting bugs or problems you discovered during your testing, even if you haven't addressed them yet.

-If this section grows too long, you may want to split it off into a separate file and link to it from here.
+GitPod was bugging so sometimes everything looked great and sometimes it looked like i didnt style anything at all

+I also validated the web page buy using the url on https://validator.w3.org/ and all files passed the validation test

 ## Deployment

 This section should describe the process you went through to deploy the project to a hosting platform (e.g. GitHub Pages or Heroku).

-In particular, you should provide all details of the differences between the deployed version and the development version, if any, including:
-- Different values for environment variables (Heroku Config Vars)?
-- Different configuration files?
-- Separate git branch?

-In addition, if it is not obvious, you should also describe how to run your code locally.
+I used GitPOd and deployed it git add . git commit -m"changes goes here" git push to push everything to GitHub

+I deployed the website by going to GitHub choosing the milestoneproject1 respository i selecterd the master branch which allows to host the page.

 ## Credits
+To www.sats.se for giving me inspiration to what to write on my content.
 ### Content
 - The content was written by me with inpiration from different gym pages